DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 4. Timeframe: The project will focus on the development and implementation of the IT system, rather than the long-term maintenance or evolution of the system over time.
 5. Budget constraints: The system will be designed to meet specific budgetary constraints, which may limit the scope or functionality of the system.
 6. Parking garage configurations: The system will be designed to support a specific range of parking garage configurations, and may not be easily adaptable to other configurations or designs.
-7. User categories: The system will be designed to support two specific categories of users (casual users and permanent tenants), and may not be applicable to other categories of users.
+7. User categories: The system will be designed to support two specific categories of users (casual users and permanent tenants), and may not apply to other categories of users.
-8. Parking rates and tariffs: The system will be designed to support a specific range of parking rates and tariffs, which may not be applicable or adaptable to other contexts or markets.
+8. Parking rates and tariffs: The system will be designed to support a specific range of parking rates and tariffs, which may not apply or adaptable to other contexts or markets.
 9. Algorithm for parking space allocation: The system will use a specific algorithm to allocate parking spaces for occasional users, which may not be easily adaptable to other algorithms or methods of allocation.
+10. Onboarding of new customers to long-term customers and automatically billing/blocking them is not implemented, an API for integration in accounting or IAM tools is provided.

 ## Stakeholder analysis